StingraySoftware/HENDRICS/docs/scripts/cli.rst

-      -F FMAX, --fmax FMAX  Maximum frequency to fold --emin EMIN           Minimum energy (or PI if uncalibrated) to plot --emax EMAX           Maximum energy (or PI if uncalibrated) to plot --fdotmin FDOTMIN     Minimum fdot to fold
+      -F FMAX, --fmax FMAX  Maximum frequency to fold --emin EMIN           Minimum energy (or PI if uncalibrated) to plot --emax EMAX           Maximum energy (or PI if uncalibrated) to plot --mean-fdot MEAN_FDOT
+                            Mean fdot to fold (only useful when using --fast) --fdotmin FDOTMIN     Minimum fdot to fold
       --fdotmax FDOTMAX     Maximum fdot to fold
       --dynstep DYNSTEP     Dynamical EF step